wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 Testing like this gives us two major advantages:

-1. The test is very clear and concise helping doccument the code
+1. The test is very clear and concise helping document the code
 2. We are testing the behaviour we are actually interested in.
 Generally we are not interested in the encoded value,
 just that when we decode an encoded value we get the original value.